canvasxyz/canvas/docs/ref/roadmap.md

 ## 0.15 (2025-05-22)

-This is a nonbreaking, backwards compatible change that adds two new syntaxes for
-contracts: class contracts and model-only contracts.
+This change implements two new syntaxes for contracts: class contracts and model-only contracts.

 - [x] Add an API for defining applications as ES6 classes.
 - [x] Add an API for defining application contracts/databases without actions,